jtackaberry/reaticulate/download.md

 <p class='warning'>
-    Pre-releases are kept as stable as possible, unfortunately by virtue of having less testing time they are more likely to contain bugs.

-    Your feedback with pre-releases is very much appreciated.
-See the <a href='{% link contact.md %}'>
+    Pre-releases are kept as stable as possible, unfortunately by virtue of having less testing time they are more likely to contain bugs.<br/><br/>Your feedback with pre-releases is very much appreciated.
-    contact page</a> for details on how to report issues.
+    See the <a href='{% link contact.md %}'> contact page</a> for details on how to report issues.
 </p>